We focus on a number of topic areas identified by state health policy leaders as important to population health.

 At this year’s Milbank Memorial Fund’s Reforming States Group regional meetings, state speakers are sharing their approaches to improving state mental health systems.
 For example:

 This report, prepared and copublished by the Kaiser Family Foundation, is the first in a series of publications that the Milbank Memorial Fund will publish over the next several months to help state health policymakers improve their mental health systems and promote coordination of care across the care continuum.
+(See Washington, DC Receives First CMS Approval of Expanded Medicaid Coverage for Inpatient Mental Health Services for a post-report update.)

 Since Medicaid’s inception, federal law has generally prohibited states from using Medicaid funds for services provided to nonelderly adults in “institutions for mental disease” (IMDs).1 The IMD payment exclusion was intended to leave states with the primary responsibility for financing inpatient behavioral health services.2 However, the lack of federal funding may limit access to needed inpatient services and contribute to high levels of unmet need.
 In recent years, the federal government has provided new mechanisms for states to finance IMD services for nonelderly adults through Medicaid in certain situations.
 There are now four options for states to cover these services: Section 1115 demonstration waivers, managed care “in lieu of” authority, disproportionate share hospital payments, and the SUPPORT Act state plan option.